 The District and School are committed to serving the needs of our students and staff with functional and access needs.
-The School's current population of students and staff with special needs is 54 students with IEPs (Individualized Educational Programs) who are supported by four educational specialists, 1 speech and language specialist, 1 school psychologist and 5 support staff.
+The School's current population of students and staff with special needs is 54 students with IEP's (Individualized Educational Programs).
 This number could increase should students or staff members suffer a temporary disabling condition.